siderolabs/talos/website/content/v1.10/talos-guides/configuration/certificate-authorities.md

 Multiple documents can be appended, and multiple CA certificates might be present in each configuration document.

 This configuration can be also applied in maintenance mode.

+Please note that if the `STATE` partition is encrypted, the CA certificates will be only be loaded after the partition is unlocked.
+So the encryption method should allow unlocking the partition without the need for a CA certificate.